 If you’re thinking about a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the quickest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which estimates careers in this trade will expand by 13 percent by 2028.
+HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which expects careers in this field will expand by 13 percent by 2028.

-There are several reasons why these positions are expanding so quickly.
-One is homeowners using government incentives to upgrade to more energy-efficient comfort systems.
-Then there’s the ban on R-22 Freon® refrigerants, which affects old equipment.
-Lastly, there’s the red-hot housing market and a home shortage that’s driven an increase in new construction houses.
+There are several reasons why these careers are increasing so rapidly.
+One is homeowners taking advantage of government refunds to install more energy-efficient comfort systems.
+Then there’s the end of R-22 Freon® refrigerants, which affects old equipment.
+In conclusion, there’s the red-hot housing market and a home shortage that’s driven a boost in new construction homes.

-One of the top needed positions is working as an HVAC technician.
-Learn more about what they do, how to become one and about how much you can expect to make.
+One of the most needed positions is working as an HVAC technician.
+Learn more about what they do, how to become one and about how much you can expect to receive.

 What Is an HVAC Technician?

-A HVAC technician is someone who fixes, installs and maintains heating and cooling systems.
+An HVAC technician is someone who repairs, installs and maintains heating and cooling units.
 Most work with both homeowners and business owners.
-And, most important, you’ll be skilled with:
+And, most important, you’ll be skilled in:

 - Air conditioners